kqr/cod2commitstats/README.md

-Depends on opencsv and sqlite-jdbc, where the latter isn't used yet
+Depends on opencsv and postgresql jdbc